IntersectMBO/cardano-db-sync/doc/schema-management.md

 ## Creating a Migration

-Whenever the Haskell schema definition in `Explorer.DB.Schema` is updated, a schema migration can be generated using the command:
+Whenever the Haskell schema definition in `Cardano.Db.Schema` is updated, a schema migration can be generated using the command:
 ```
-cabal run cardano-explorer-db-tool -- create-migration --mdir schema/
+cabal run cardano-db-sync-db-tool -- create-migration --mdir schema/
 ```
 which will only generate a migration if one is needed.
-It is usually best to run the test suite (`cabal test cardano-explorer db` which tests the migrations) first and then generate the migration.
+It is usually best to run the test suite (`cabal test cardano-db-sync db` which tests the migrations) first and then generate the migration.